-7. Course component
+7. Course component and implementation of the programme

 The programme is to include courses.
 For each course, an examiner shall be appointed at the department that delivers the course.
 The examiner shall draw up a written syllabus which states the course title in Swedish and English, the learning outcomes of the course, the course content and the number of credits.